mannalext/Fantasy_Stat_Tracking/README.md

 TODO:
 - League-Wide stat tracking
+- included in league-wide, but deserves a callout: matchup tracking
 - Season-over-season stats, "lifetime of the league" tracking
 - Tie tracking
 - Determine a "pretty" way to output the data to .txt